 - In a large bowl, combine the toasted almonds and pecans with the oats, sunflower seeds, flaxseed, coconut and cinnamon.

-- In a separate small bowl, add the honey and the oil and mix till combined.
+In a separate small bowl, add the honey and the oil and mix till combined.
 Pour over the dry ingredients and mix well, till all ingredients are coated well.
 Pour mixture out onto a large (ungreased) baking sheet.
 Evenly spread the granola out over the entire sheet.

-- Bake at 350 degrees for 30 minutes.
+Bake at 350 degrees for 30 minutes.
 Remove granola from oven every 10 minutes during cooking and give the mixture a quick stir, then pop back into oven.
 Once done, remove granola from oven, stir in the dried cranberries, and pour granola onto a sheet of parchment paper to let it cool completely.

 - Store granola in an airtight container.
 Makes approximately 9 cups of yummy granola!